good-to-know

 The LEAP-1A is a two-shaft turbofan engine with a maximum thrust of 35,000 pounds.
 The LEAP engine family from CFM International—a consortium comprising GE Aerospace and Safran Aircraft Engines—includes the LEAP-1A as well as two further models: the LEAP-1B, which powers the Boeing 737 MAX; and the LEAP-1C, which powers the Comac C919.

 MTU Maintenance Zhuhai began maintaining the LEAP-1A in 2021.
 In addition, through MTU Maintenance Lease Services B.V. in Amsterdam, MTU offers a range of engine leasing options.
-The LEAP engine family is characterized by a 15 percent improvement in fuel consumption compared to previous versions.
+As a premium MRO partner, MTU Maintenance Fort Worth will also be responsible for the complete maintenance of LEAP engines in the future.
+The LEAP engine family is characterized by a 15 percent improvement in fuel consumption compared to previous versions